kay-han/kay-han/README.md

 ### Hi I'm Kay 👋

-A Student at Illinois Institute of Technology
+A Student of College of Computing at Illinois Institute of Technology <br>
+I am studying the Data Analytics, Test Automation and Full Stack Web Development.

 <p>
 <a href="https://www.linkedin.com/in/kay-han">
   <img align="center"